How to Stop Getting Facebook Ads in 2024

 When you show interest in products or services, Facebook may use that data to send you specific ads.
 The platform collects tons of information about your behaviors and preferences.
 Different sources provide this data, including the entire Facebook ecosystem as well as third-party data providers.

-Another way Facebook gathers this data is through pixel-based retargeting and a Facebook cookie that picks up user data from other websites.
+Facebook also gathers this data through pixel-based retargeting and a Facebook cookie that collects user data from other websites.

 If you’ve engaged with social media posts, groups, or visited websites, that data can be used to gain insights into your interests.
 It isn’t a perfect science, though.
 You may comment on a friend’s page about a new iguana pet and even put a cute emoji at the end, but that doesn’t mean you want one, too.